 As stated above, the Assistant Dean will promptly and impartially investigate any reported incident of sexual assault, dating violence, domestic violence, or stalking, and make a report to a subcommittee of the Instruction Committee, which will then determine whether a sanction will be imposed.
 After all relevant evidence and information has been gathered a final determination will normally be made within one week.
 The accuser and the accused will be provided the same opportunities to have an advisor present at any proceeding or meeting about the incident in question.
 An advisor is any individual who provides the accuser or accused support, guidance or advice.
-The Assistant Dean will provide simultaneous notification, in writing, to both the accuser and the accused of: the result of any institutional disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault or stalking; the institution's procedures for the accused and the victim to appeal the result of the institutional disciplinary proceeding, if such procedures are available; any change to the result; and when such results become final.
+The Assistant Dean will provide simultaneous notification, in writing, to both the accuser and the accused of: the result of any institutional disciplinary proceeding that arises from an allegation of dating violence, domestic violence, sexual assault or stalking; the institution's procedures are available; any change to the result; and when such results become final.

-In any case involving an employee of the College, either as the accuser and the accused, the Director of Human Resources will work with the Assistant Dean to promptly and impartially investigate any reported incident of sexual assault, dating violence, domestic violence, or stalking, and make a report to a subcommittee of the Instruction Committee.
+In any case involving an employee of the College, either as the accuser and the accused, the Human Resource Specialist will work with the Assistant Dean to promptly and impartially investigate any reported incident of sexual assault, dating violence, domestic violence, or stalking, and make a report to a subcommittee of the Instruction Committee.